 Because dextrose is very similar to glucose, it’s quickly digested and replenishes energy in a short time.
 That is why bodybuilders often use dextrose supplements after intense exercise.

 Dextrose can also help with fatigue caused by mental exertion.
 Therefore, eating foods containing dextrose could help you during examinations or other tasks requiring intense focus.

 What are the Risks of Eating Dextrose?

 The risks associated with eating dextrose are the same as those of any sugars.
 Excessive consumption of dextrose can have several short- and long-term effects.
-Although your body does need some sugar for energy, consuming too much can increase your risk of several conditions.

 Weight gain.
 The body breaks down dextrose very quickly and will store any sugar that is not required as fat.
 Eating too much dextrose can lead to a buildup of fat, which can result in obesity.